basecom/magento2-live-search-image-urls/README.md

 you could add a `dump($result['thumbnail']['url']);` statement to the `afterFormat()` function before returning.

 > [!NOTE]
-> Please make sure that the selected default image for the `thumbnail` is already correctly resized.
+> Please make sure that the selected placeholder image for the thumbnail and smaller images is already correctly resized.
 Resizing this image programmatically may lead to incorrect results.
 > You can change it under `Stores > Configuration > Catalog > Catalog > Product Image Placeholders > Thumbnail`.

 ## Contributing